w010/w_query2csv/README.md

 'debug_allowed' (Bool/Int) 				- allow to use &debug=1 url param.
 Default = 0
+											(note, that on dev instance, where TYPO3_CONTEXT is set to Development, it's set automatically to 1)

 'default_config_if_missed' (Bool/Int) 	- load '_default' ts key config (or hardcoded ext conf, if not set) when config for given key not found / key not given.
 Default = 0